-In a Parenting by Connection Support Group I found myself speaking about my five-year-old daughter’s school and the return of my initial gut feeling that we “had to get her out of there.”
+In a Hand in Hand Parenting Support Group I found myself speaking about my five-year-old daughter’s school and the return of my initial gut feeling that we “had to get her out of there.”

 I spoke of how strong the feeling had been six months earlier, at the beginning of the school year, and how I had pushed it down, believing there were no other options open.
 I cried deeply about the insults and disrespect shown to children in the school environment and expressed my pent up grief loudly.
 I raged and shouted about the old system not working and cried and cried that having one adult with 23 five-year-olds isn’t right.